What's So Special about Wrangell-St. Elias

 Caribou

 While vegetation may appear sparse, especially in the interior, the park is home to a variety of plants and wildlife.
-Mountain slopes have a diversity of plants, dwarf shrubs, and grasses where dall sheep and mountain goats patrol the craggy peaks.
+Mountain slopes have a diversity of plants, dwarf shrubs, and grasses where Dall sheep and mountain goats patrol the craggy peaks.
 Interior and coastal spruce forests are home to shrubs, such as blueberry and prickly rose.
-Caribou feed on lichens and sedges on the slopes of the Wrangells.
+Caribou feed on lichens and sedges on the slopes of the Wrangell Mountains.
 Moose browse in the sloughs and bogs of the forested lowlands, while bears roam throughout the park.
 Many rivers, streams, and lakes provide spawning grounds for salmon and other fish.
 The Copper River drainage marks major flyways for migratory birds and provides nesting sites for trumpeter swans.
 Coastal areas are habitat for marine mammals, including sea lions and harbor seals.

 Park Superlatives: